wdelfuego/nova-calendar/README.md

     ]);
 }
 ```
 This example shows the default behavior.
-If you change `nova.pages.detail` into `nova.pages.edit` they are sent directly to the resource's Edit view, instead of its Detail view.
+If you change `nova.pages.detail` into `nova.pages.edit` users will be sent directly to the resource's Edit view, instead of to its Detail view.

 ### Adding events from other sources
 If the events you want to show don't have a related Nova resource, you can still add them to the calendar.
 In your calendar data provider, implement the `nonNovaEvents` method to push any kind of event data you want to the frontend.